ljorge19/SPRING-SECURITY-6.1.1/README.md

 This project is an API built using **Java, Java Spring, Flyway Migrations, PostgresSQL as the database, and Spring Security and JWT for authentication control.**

-The API was developed for my [Youtube Tutorial](https://www.youtube.com/watch?v=5w-YCcOjPD0), to demonstrate how to configure Authenticatio and Authorization in Spring application using Spring Security.
+The API was developed to demonstrate how to configure Authenticatio and Authorization in Spring application using Spring Security 6.

 ## Table of Contents